Equitable Holdings Inc. (EQH) Shares Down Despite Recent Market Volatility

 Conclusion

-To sum up, Equitable Holdings Inc. (EQH) has seen a bad performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
+In summary, Equitable Holdings Inc. (EQH) has had a bad performance as of late.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.